tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 Method lookup_method(ObjectType type, Symbol name);
 ```

-Let's see how we use these `lookup_method` in the interpreter.
+Let's see how we use `lookup_method` in the interpreter.

 ### Interpreter